NGF TOP 100 BUSINESSES IN GOLF

 Scotty Cameron and Vokey Design are major brands in their own right.
 Cameron models are among the most-played on the PGA Tour and immensely popular with collectors.
 Bob Vokey is the craftsman behind Vokey Design, which has had more wedges being used on the PGA Tour than any other company every year since 2004.

 Titleist also offers a variety of golf gear and accessories – including golf bags, headwear, gloves, travel gear and head covers – that are designed to provide the performance and quality worthy of the Titleist brand name.
+Acushnet acquired Links & Kings and PG Golf in 2018, KJUS in 2019, and Maher said it will continue to evaluate strategic opportunities that can drive synergistic growth with a favorable return on investment.

 Acushnet is best known as the parent company of Titleist, which is No. 1 in market share in the ball category and is perhaps the most recognizable consumer golf brand in the world.
 There may be no better example of regular Joes playing what the pros play, as Titleist’s Pro V1 and Pro V1x are almost ubiquitous on the professional tours.

 Over the past several decades, Titleist and FootJoy have also shown significant loyalty to the club professionals, with Titleist by far the No. 1 brand sold on course.
-In addition to its prominence in the shoe market, FootJoy has made a relatively recent foray into golf apparel.

 During an era of correction throughout the golf retail and industry, Titleist’s stability and strong appeal is carried on by the strength of its brands.
 Serious golfers know and respect the prominent names in the Acushnet stable: Titleist balls and clubs, FootJoy shoes and gloves, Vokey wedges and Scotty Cameron putters.